Overview

 Conformance Determination

-In accordance with General Municipal Law, Article 18 - C, Section 970-r, the Secretary of State designated the South Buffalo Brownfield Opportunity Area, in the City of Buffalo, on November 27, 2017.
-The designation of the South Buffalo Brownfield Opportunity Area was supported by a Nomination or a comprehensive planning tool that identifies strategies to revitalize the area which is affected by one or more known or suspected brownfield sites.
+In accordance with General Municipal Law, Article 18 - C, Section 970-r, the Secretary of State designated the Buffalo Harbor Brownfield Opportunity Area, in the City of Buffalo, on November 27, 2017.
+The designation of the Buffalo Harbor Brownfield Opportunity Area was supported by a Nomination or a comprehensive planning tool that identifies strategies to revitalize the area which is affected by one or more known or suspected brownfield sites.

 Pursuant to New York State Tax Law, Article 1, Section 21, the eligible taxpayer(s) of a project site located in a designated Brownfield Opportunity Area may apply for an increase in the allowable tangible property tax credit component of the brownfield redevelopment tax credit if the Secretary of State determines that the project conforms to the goals and priorities established in the Nomination for a designated Brownfield Opportunity Area.